-Just (1)wishful thinking
+Just (1)wishful thinking?

 Ever wished you could have (2) a dream come true?
 Now maybe you can, with the start of a new website, CrowdWish.
 Users post their wishes to the site and every day people vote on the best wish, then CrowdWish grant the winning wish.

 Sounds (3) too good to be true?
 If the wish is something that can’t be completely granted, such as, ‘I wish people would smile more’ CrowdWish will do something practical to at least take (4) a step in the right direction.
 For example, to grant this wish, they put up funny signs in the London Underground.
 If the wish is for a product of some sort, CrowdWish will find a company happy to donate the item in return for the free publicity.
 See?
-It works (5) like magic
+It works (5) like magic!

 Bill Griffin, the founder of CrowdWish, started the website in January 2014, and it seems to be (6) going from strength to strength, with thousands of people signed up already.